karrot-dev/yunity.org/user/pages/08.events/2017-09-13-neuried-hackweek/item.md

 ## I want to participate!

-If you are interested, please send a mail to [Tilmann Becker](mailto:tilmann.becker@gmail.com) or directly join the #hackweek channel on [yunity Slack](https://slackin.yunity.org)
+If you are interested, please send a mail to [Tilmann](mailto:tilmann.becker@gmail.com) or directly join the #hackweek channel on [yunity Slack](https://slackin.yunity.org).
+Inside the channel, you will find an attendance sheet where you can enter yourself.